gladstargtschool6/gladstar.sch.ng/README.md

 # Gladstar Gifted and Talented School

-Popular Lessons For The Next Innovators, Entrepreneurs and Leaders.
+ Learning Software For The Next Innovators, Entrepreneurs and Leaders.